 - Yellowstone (United States)

-So who has the most World Heritage sites?
+Which country has the most World Heritage sites?

 As of 2019, Italy has the most World Heritage sites with 54.
 China is right behind with 53 sites, while Spain (47), France (44) and Germany (44) round out the top five.
 Other heavy hitters include India (37), Mexico (35), the United Kingdom (31) and Russia (28).
 Around 450 total sites are located in Europe, while about 260 are in Asia and the Pacific.
 There’s close to 200 in the Americas and Caribbean, 95 in Africa and 84 in the Arab States area.

 The Struve Geodetic Arc site is located in 10 different countries, making it the most-widely spread site.
 The Architectural Work of Le Corbusier is one of the only trans-continental sites, with locations in Switzerland, Belgium, India, Japan, Argentina and others.